TheOneHyer/aspgen/README.md

 `pip install aspgen`

-*Note: aspgen only works with Python 2.7 and only works on \*nix systems*
+*Note: aspgen only works with Python 2.7*

 ## Usage